FAQ

 order now

-I have carpet in my living room, but I'd like to use your DVD if there is a way.
+I have carpet in my living room, but I'd like to use your videos if there is a way.
 Can you help me?

-(2) Mobilize--Use your DVD in a laptop and bring it to any place with a surface you can tap on! (garage, classroom, office, dance studio, etc).
+(2) Mobilize--Use your DVD in a mobile device / ipad / laptop and bring it to any place with a surface you can tap on! (garage, classroom, office, dance studio, etc).

-(3) Use it on carpet anyways!--You can absolutely benefit from using this DVD on carpet--in shoes or in socks!
+(3) Use it on carpet anyways!--You can absolutely benefit from using these videos on carpet--in shoes or in socks!
 It's a great way to practice without worrying about making noise.
 Of course, the ideal setting is a surface on which you can hear your tap sounds, but carpet is just fine for developing your technique.

 I think I've mastered the Level 1 video and am ready to move on to the next level.
-Is there another DVD in this series that I should buy?
+Is there another video in this series that I should buy?

 I'm an adult in my 50's.
 Is this video for me, or is it too late to learn?